daveRendon/DevCamp/HOL/java/01-developer-environment/README.md

     ![image](./media/2016-10-19_11-28-28.png)

-    Also, install the spring tool suite package by using the menu item `Help/Eclipse Marketplace...`, type `sping` in the Find: box and choose `Go`. in the list of packages, scroll down to `Spring Tool Suite (STS) for Eclipse 3.8.2.RELEASE` and click `Install`.
+    Also, install the spring tool suite package by using the menu item `Help/Eclipse Marketplace...`, type `spring` in the Find: box and choose `Go`. in the list of packages, scroll down to `Spring Tool Suite (STS) for Eclipse 3.8.2.RELEASE` and click `Install`.

     ![image](./media/2016-10-24_14-29-53.png)